hatsunea/HVC-C1B_SDK-Android/README.md

                           ・Passed as argument of HVC.setParam()
         HVC_RES           Class storing detection results
-        HVC_BleCallback   Class for callbacks called after process completion ・The method for HVC class is executed out-of-synch.
-The callback function is called after process completion
+        HVC_BleCallback   Class for callbacks called after process completion ・The method for HVC class is executed out-of-sync.
+                            The callback function is called after process completion.

     Refer to the class diagram in [HVC-C_Android class diagram](./HVC-C_Android_Class.png) for details.